mirzakopic/api-syncagent/docs/publish-resources.md

   be other top-level fields) from the remote side to the local side.
 Use this to apply defaulting, normalising, and enforcing rules.
-* `status` contains the mutation rules when syncing the `status` subresource back from the local cluster up into the platform.
+* `status` contains the mutation rules when syncing the `status` subresource back from the local cluster up into kcp.
 Use this to normalize names and values (e.g. if you rewrote `.spec.secretName` from `"foo"` to `"dfkbssbfh"`, make sure the status does not "leak" this name by accident).